What is Serotonin?

 Active Folic Acid or L-5MTHF

 5-MTHF deficiency decreases SAMe in the rat brain.
-SAMe acts as an antidepressant in humans.
+SAMe acts as a natural antidepressant in humans.
 There is a genetic mutation called an MTHFR mutation in which people have difficulty producing L-5MTHF from food or supplemental folic acid.
 These people benefit from avoiding supplements with inactive folic acid (referred to as folate or folic acid) and only using supplemental folic acid in the form of 5MTHF or L-5MTHF.

 For help with this or any other health problem, book an appointment here or call the office for more information at 416-481-0222.